 Dr. David Pugh

-The Department of Social Work prepares graduates for competent and effective beginning-level generalist social work practice and for a life committed to the importance of human relationships, social and economic justice, cultural competency, advocacy for oppressed and at-risk populations, lifelong learning, and active participation, contributions and leadership in the larger community.
+The Department of Social Work prepares BSW and MSW graduates for competent and effective social work practice and for a career committed to the importance of human relationships, social and economic justice, cultural competency, advocacy for oppressed and at-risk populations, lifelong learning, and active participation, contributions and leadership in the larger community.

-Program requirements are designed to prepare students for direct service with client systems of various sizes and types.
+Program requirements are designed to prepare students for practice with client systems of various sizes and types.
 A recent study revealed that 96 percent of EU social work graduates obtained professional employment in the field.
-Majors in the Department’s degree programs also have had considerable success in being admitted to graduate schools.
+Majors in the Department's degree programs have had considerable success in admission to graduate schools.